yhcfu/WidevineProxy2/README.md

 ## Setup
 + Once installed, open the extension, click `Choose File` and select your Widevine Device file.
 + The files are saved in the extension's `chrome.storage.sync` storage and will be synchronized across any browsers into which the user is signed in with their Google account.
-+ Due to the sync storage limit of 100KB, the maximum amount of installable of devices at the same time is ~30.
++ Due to the sync storage limit of 100KB, the maximum number of installable devices at the same time is ~30.
 + Check `Enabled` to activate the message interception and you're done.

 ## Usage